IceCreamYou/Chrome-BigConsole/README.md

 ## Known issues

-- The only `console` functions that log to BigConsole are `error`, `info`, `log`, and `warn` - and these only do so when called synchronously from BigConsole itself.
-(If they log to BigConsole, they will also log to the normal console.)
+- The `console` functions (for example, `console.log()`) currently do not log to BigConsole.
 It would be nice if BigConsole showed everything the normal console shows and vice versa.
 - It would be nice if large objects were printed in a collapsed format and only expanded when clicked on.